Channel Islands National Marine Sanctuary Soundscape Report

 Scatter plot with GAM model curves of weekly count of humpback whale acoustic presence for song and non song calls in the Channel Islands National Marine Sanctuary.
 Non-song calls peak during summer whereas song calls peak fall through spring with many more song calls than non-song calls.

-The total number of humpback whale (Megaptera novaeangliae) song (blue dots) or non-song vocalizations (red dots) detected during a given week from November 2018 to November 2021 at two listening stations CI01 and CI04 in the Channel Islands National Marine Sanctuary.
+The total number of humpback whale (Megaptera novaeangliae) song (blue dots) or non-song vocalizations (red dots) detected during a given week from November 2018 to November 2021 at two listening stations CI01 and CI04 in Channel Islands National Marine Sanctuary.
 Shaded grey regions indicate weeks with reduced recording effort (less than 75% of the week, or <126 recording hours).
 The smoothed blue curve highlights seasonal patterns in whale calling activity, modeled using a generalized additive model (GAM), and the shaded band surrounding it represents the model-estimated 95% confidence interval.
 Credit: Emma Beretta/CIRES and NOAA